May Queen (TV series): Synopsis

 The heroine Chun Hae-joo (Han Ji-hye) begins life in utter poverty.
 But despite being burdened with the secret past of her parents, she navigates treacherous waters and overcomes obstacles to achieve her dreams.
-Her childhood sweetheart Park Chang-hee (Jae Hee), son of the butler to a company chairman, also rises above his humble beginnings to become a successful prosecutor.
+Her childhood sweetheart Park Chang-hui (Jae Hee), son of the butler to a company chairman, also rises above his humble beginnings to become a successful prosecutor.
 Bright and playful Kang San (Kim Jaewon), the rival boss's privileged grandson, returns to South Korea after years abroad to find that he still carries a torch for Hae-joo.

-The story starts with the murder of a scientist, Yoon Hak Su.
-When Hak Su received a phone call, his family is scared and worried.
-Wealthy company chairman, Jang Do Hyun, is revealed to be the murderer of Hak Su.
-He being the superior of Yoon Hak-su wears a mask of grief and takes part in the memorial service, only to take Hak Su's wife, Lee Geum-hee, as his own wife.
-Her two year old daughter, Yoon Yu Jin, is robbed from her and given away to Chun Hong Chul, an unemployed and debt-stricken military junior of Park Gi Chul, butler to Jang Do-hyun.
-Even though Do-hyun orders for Geum Hee's two year old daughter, Yu Jin, to be killed, his butler Park Gi-chul, is unable to do so because of his conscience.
+The story starts with the murder of a scientist, Yoon Hak-su.
+When Hak-su received a phone call, his family is scared and worried.
+Wealthy company chairman, Jang Do-hyeon, is revealed to be the murderer of Hak-su.
+He being the superior of Yoon Hak-su wears a mask of grief and takes part in the memorial service, only to take Hak-su's wife, Lee Geum-hee, as his own wife.
+Her two year old daughter, Yoon Yu-jin, is robbed from her and given away to Chun Hong-cheol, an unemployed and debt-stricken military junior of Park Gi-cheol, butler to Jang Do-hyeon.
+Even though Do-hyeon orders for Geum Hee's two year old daughter, Yu-jin, to be killed, his butler Park Gi-cheol, is unable to do so because of his conscience.

-The story moves forward and we see a 13 year old Hae-joo, daughter of the late Yoon Hak-su, living with a family that has a doting foster father Chun Hong Chul, and an ill-mannered and complaining mother, as she believes Hae Joo to be the husband's illegitimate daughter.
-Park Chang Hee, the butler's 14 year old son, who is ill-treated by the owner's son, Ill Mun, has his own share of grief.
-Also there is Kang San, a charming, carefree and cheerful heir of the rival group of Jang Do-hyun, Haepoong Shipping Group.
+The story moves forward and we see a 13 year old Hae-joo, daughter of the late Yoon Hak-su, living with a family that has a doting foster father Chun Hong-cheol, and an ill-mannered and complaining mother, as she believes Hae-ju to be the husband's illegitimate daughter.
+Park Chang-hui, the butler's 14 year old son, who is ill-treated by the owner's son, Ill Mun, has his own share of grief.
+Also there is Kang San, a charming, carefree and cheerful heir of the rival group of Jang Do-hyeon, Haepung Shipping Group.
 He is the heir to his grandfather's business as his parents are dead.
-They all meet under one roof at the local school in Ulsan, where Kang San, Chang Hee and Ill Mun attend the same class.
-Due to their similar situations filled with sadness, Chang Hee and Hae Joo start liking each other.
-However Kang San starts falling for Hae Joo because of her welding ability and cheerful, positive personality.
+They all meet under one roof at the local school in Ulsan, where Kang San, Chang-hui and Ill Mun attend the same class.
+Due to their similar situations filled with sadness, Chang-hui and Hae-ju start liking each other.
+However Kang San starts falling for Hae-ju because of her welding ability and cheerful, positive personality.